It’s somewhat in the name of the website, Animal-Based Life. It’s what’s known as an “animal-based diet.”

 Notably, my prostatitis has disappeared completely and has not recurred.

 There’s animal-based and then there’s carnivore.
 Carnivore is 100% animal products and by-products.

-Oftentimes, but not always, the carnivore way of eating is big on “head-to-hoof” consumption of the animal.
+Oftentimes, but not always, the carnivore way of eating is big on “nose-to-tail” consumption of the animal.
 Not just the parts we all like to eat, but the organs and other things as well.